Weezing: Critical reception

 Galarian Weezing's competitive viability has been the subject of commentary.
-Dot Esports writer Cale Michael suggested that Galarian Weezing's new ability could help improve the competitive standing of Pokémon such as Archeops, Slaking, and Regigigas in battle, as the latter three had abilities that hindered their combat capabilities.
-He also felt that its new Fairy type helped it on its own merit as well, thanks in part to its immunity to Dragon-type attacks.
-TheGamer writer Callum Archer felt that, despite believing that Weezing was originally a decent Pokémon, Galarian Weezing represented an improvement in competitive play across the board, finding it greatly improved in its type, moveset, and abilities.
-He stated he greatly preferred the Galarian design, believing that while the original Weezing is "classic," it hadn't aged as well, finding the Galarian Weezing to be a "fun twist" on the concept.
+Dot Esports writer Cale Michael suggested that Galarian Weezing's Neutralizing Gas ability could help improve the competitive standing of Pokémon such as Archeops, Slaking, and Regigigas in battle, as the latter three had abilities that hindered their combat capabilities.
+In another article, he exclaimed that its new Fairy type helped it on its own merit as well, due in part to its immunity to Dragon-type attacks.
+Callum Archer from TheGamer believed that, despite believing that Weezing was originally a decent Pokémon, Galarian Weezing represented an improvement in competitive play across the board, felt that it to be a great improvement with its type, moveset, and abilities.
+Archer greatly preferred the Galarian design, believing that while the original Weezing is "classic", it had not aged as well as other older Pokémon, stating that it was one of the stranger designs when compared to newer Pokémon.
+He found the Galarian Weezing design to be a "fun twist" on the concept.